ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ![](stats_for_paper_files/figure-markdown_github/turk.zone.type.distribution.density-1.png)

+Since there are many residential routes in each group, the number of residential routes is of interest.
+Of the 43 low-moderate density routes, 41 were residential (95.35%).
+And of the 23 medium-high density routes, 13 were residential (56.52%).

 Below, we look at the distribution of the label type densities in the ground truth, by zone type.
 The types of density appear to have similar distributions of label types.

 ![](stats_for_paper_files/figure-markdown_github/gt.label.dist.zone.plot.density-1.png)